7PintsOfCherryGarcia/RiDiCulousFilter/README.md

 # FAQ and comments

-> Hey, I don't want to use your dumb cmake!!!
+> Hey, I don't want/can't to use cmake!!!

 Fine, just compile with